Ahri Build Guide by KajiKumihoAkukei

 Your votes and comments encourage our guide authors to continue

 creating helpful guides for the League of Legends community.

 I am KajiŌkami, a player that loves playing Ahri, she is a very fun champion that can heavily impact games if you play her right.

-Answer: what makes Ahri a viable support is that she fits the meta perfectly.
+What makes Ahri a viable support is that she fits the meta perfectly:

-Another plus side to playing Ahri support is her e, Charm, which has been buffed to last longer from rank 1.
-Landing a charm now, will almost guarantee a free kill for your AD carry or at least the summoner spells of the enemy botlane.
+Since you no longer need to spend gold to upgrade your support item, you can start itemizing towards your strengths a lot earlier!
+Another plus side to playing Ahri support is her charm.
+Landing a charm will almost guarantee a free kill for your AD carry or at least the summoner spells of the enemy botlaner.

-If you do like my content, feel free to follow me on Twitch, Twitter or YouTube!
-You can find the links at the top of my guide!
+If you do like my content, feel free to follow me on YouTube!
+You can find the link at the top of my guide!

 Enjoy the guide and have fun out there on the fields of justice!